rtvkiz/rtvkiz.github.io/_posts/2024-09-26-intercept-docker-cli-through-burp.md

 ``socat TCP-LISTEN:12345,fork UNIX-CONNECT:/var/run/docker.sock
 ``

 Note: Observe the _fork_ keyword  in the command.
-This will ensure that socat do not terminate after we execute a curl request, and stays ALIVE.
+This will ensure that socat do not terminate after we execute a cURL request, and stays ALIVE.

 1. Imagine the TCP port 12345 as the gateway to the docker socket.
 Anything send to this port will be forwarded to the socket, where docker daemon is listening.